mvolkmann/blog/src/zig.md

 There are advantages to building apps with the Zig compiler even if they have not Zig code and only use C and/or C++ code.

+Zig emphasizes:

+- No hidden control flow.

+  Examples of hidden control flow in other languages include exception handling, operator overloading, and destructors.

+- No hidden memory allocations.

+- No preprocessors or macros.

+  In place of these, Zig uses code that runs at compile-time, indicated by the `comptime` keyword.

 Zig includes:

 - a package manager
+- a build system that is simpler that the combinations of build tools typically used with C and C++
 - a build system API (used in `build.zig` files)
 - cross-compilation support
 - a test runner.